How to Install OpenStack on Ubuntu?

 sudo reboot

-4. Deploy OpenStack
+4. Bootstrap OpenStack Cluster

 Once the script has finished running, we can start to deploy the OpenStack cloud using this command: